akaroml/lsp4j-latest/README.md

 # lsp4j-latest

-The latest p2 build of LSP4J
+The p2 build of latest LSP4J source code.

+Kudos to @kittaakos for the [oringal source](https://github.com/kittaakos/lsp4j-call-hierarchy).